amykyst/Dungeons-and-Dragons-Stats-Compiler/README.md

 # Dungeons and Dragons Stats Generator
-A program that will generate random numbers for a given stat within appropriate parameters.
+A program that will generate random numbers for a each stat within appropriate parameters.
 Useful for character creation in Dungeons & Dragons 5th Edition.

 - Be sure to have Java JDK installed.